djzevenbergen/PIerresTreats.Solution/README.md

 ## Description
-_This C#/.NET Core MVC application uses a MySQL databse to allow the user to create and store hair stylists and the clients for those stylists.
-It allows the user to see specific details about any stylist on click, and then allows the user to click on a client for details._
+_This C#/.NET Core MVC application uses a MySQL database to allow the user to add Treats and Flavors in a many-to-many relationship.
+It allows the user to see specific details about any flavor or treat for details about it and a list of all items belonging to the other class._

 ## Setup/Installation Requirements
 * Clone repository from GitHub in terminal or console
 * ensure that C#/.netcore2.2 is installed on your computer
 * ensure that mysql is installed on your computer
-* if you have mysql workbench, use administration>Data import/restore>import from self-contained file>HairSalon.Solution/david_zevenbergen.sql>start import
+* if you have mysql workbench, use administration>Data import/restore>import from self-contained file>PierresTreats.Solution/david_zevenbergen.sql>start import
 * if you don't have mysql workbench, here are the create statements: